 Annual Children's Camp

-In the September holidays 2017, SBH Queensland ran our annual camp for students with spina bifida and hydrocephalus, aged 10-13 years.
-We had a fantastic and energetic group of 26 children, and many enthusiastic SBHQ staff and volunteers.
+In the September 2017 holidays, SBH Queensland ran our annual camp for students with spina bifida and/or hydrocephalus, aged 10-13 years.
+We had a fantastic and energetic group of 26 children, and many enthusiastic SBH Queensland staff and volunteers.
 The camp was held at QCCC Mapelton and was staffed by therapists (OT, Physio, SLP), nurses, social workers, teachers and volunteers.

 This camp is partly funded by the State Schooling NSO Program and provides a great opportunity for students to get together with others who share some of the same issues, to learn from each other, challenge themselves by trying new things in a safe and supportive environment and work on some personal goals in relation to independence, both physical and emotional.